 The information presented below describes the plans of the Company.
 In connection with the PE/Enova business combination described in Note 1, numerous participants have been transferred from the Company's plans to plans of related entities.
-In connection with voluntary separations related to the business combination, the Company recorded a \$51 million special termination benefit and a \$30 million settlement gain in 1998.
+In connection with voluntary separations related to the business combination, the Company recorded a \$51 million special termination benefit and a settlement gain of \$30 million in 1998.